Human Factors Psychology Degree and Career Guide

 Do I need a doctoral degree to be a human factors psychologist?

 To be a licensed psychologist in any state requires a doctoral degree and human factors psychologists are no exception.
 However, it is possible, and even common, for people in the field of human factors and ergonomics to have a master’s degree.
+However, higher degrees often lead to higher pay.
 The HFES reports that those professionals in the field with doctoral degrees earn 9% to 13% more per year than those with master’s degrees.1

 What do human factors psychologists do?

 Human factors psychologists examine how people interact with products and processes.
-They may help to create and improve products, equipment, focusing on usability and safety issues.
-They may also work to improve the design and safety of workplaces to improve the effectiveness of employees and to minimize job-related injuries and illnesses.
-Ergonomics draws upon several disciplines including but not limited to biomechanics, physics, social psychology, applied psychology, and anthropometry (measurements of the human body).
+They may help to create and improve products and equipment, focusing on usability and safety issues.
+They may also work to improve the design and safety of workplaces to increase the effectiveness of employees and minimize job-related injuries and illnesses.
+Ergonomics draws on several disciplines including but not limited to biomechanics, physics, social psychology, applied psychology, and anthropometry (measurements of the human body).

 What skills are desirable for someone considering getting a degree in human factors?

-Communication skills, a curiosity about the way things work, and experimental design skills are important for prospective human factors psychology students.
-Those with a broad understanding of cognitive, emotional, and motor properties of humans will succeed in the field.
+Communication skills, curiosity about the way things work, and experimental design skills are important for prospective human factors psychology students.
+Those with a broad understanding of the cognitive, emotional, and motor properties of humans will be more likely to succeed in the field.
 Excellent problem-solving skills and analytical skills are also important.

 Resources: